Unlocking the Standard Model; N=1 and 2 generations of quarks : spectrum, mixing and symmetries: Generalities on the Higgs potential

 which is the result announced above.

-This could be naively interpreted by saying that the $SU(2)_L$ Goldstones that occur in $V$ after symmetry breaking get, afterwards, their soft masses from the bosonised Yukawa couplings.
-This maybe right in practice but conceptually erroneous.
+This could be naively interpreted by saying that the $SU(2)_L$ Goldstone bosons that occur in $V$ after symmetry breaking get, afterwards, their soft masses from the bosonised Yukawa couplings.
+This maybe right in practice but conceptually erroneous and misleading.
 To see this it is enough to minimize the effective potential $V_{eff}=V-{\cal L}_{Yuk}^{bos}$: at the appropriate minimum, all $6N^2$ Goldstones are true massless Goldstones.

 The consequence is that, if we call $\hat H$ the quadruplet that contains the 3 Goldstones doomed to become the 3 longitudinal gauge bosons, its Yukawa couplings should satisfy

 which adds to the $N^2$ constraints in the l.h.s. of (\ref{eq:Lyukbos2}).
 Because of (\ref{eq:truegol}), the effective potential $V_{eff}$ (\ref{eq:Lyukbos2}) for the Higgs multiplet $\hat H$ is identical to the genuine one $V$.
 It has accordingly its minimum at